Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning

 \section{Abstract}

-Algorithmic reasoning---the ability to perform step-by-step logical inference---has become a core benchmark for evaluating reasoning in graph neural networks (GNNs) and large language models (LLMs).
-Ideally, one would like to design a single model capable of performing well on multiple algorithmic reasoning tasks simultaneously.
-However, this is challenging when the execution steps of algorithms differ from one another, causing negative interference when they are trained together.
+Algorithmic reasoning---the ability to perform step-by-step logical inference---is a synthetic benchmark for evaluating multi-step reasoning abilities, designed for graph neural networks and also for transformer models.
+Prior work has evaluated reasoning for executing a single algorithmic task, whereas a more desirable objective is to perform multiple algorithmic reasoning tasks simultaneously.
+We start by noting that this is inherently difficult due to differences arising from the execution traces of the algorithms (such as depth- vs. breadth-first search), which cause interference when they are trained together.

-We propose \emph{branching neural networks}, a principled architecture for multitask algorithmic reasoning.
-Searching for the optimal $k$-ary tree with $L$ layers over $n$ algorithmic tasks is combinatorial, requiring exploration of up to $k^{nL}$ possible structures.
-We develop AutoBRANE, an efficient algorithm that reduces this search to $O(nL)$ time by solving a convex relaxation at each layer to approximate an optimal task partition.
-The method clusters tasks using gradient-based affinity scores and can be used on top of any base model, including GNNs and~LLMs.
+In this paper, we introduce {branching neural networks}, a new architecture for multitask algorithmic reasoning.
+The main idea is to search for a recursive tree-structured partition of $n$ algorithmic tasks into a $k$-ary tree (divided into $L$ layers).
+Naive search requires $O(k^{nL})$ complexity; we develop an algorithm that reduces this to $O(nL)$ by solving a convex relaxation at each layer to approximate an optimal partition.
+Our approach clusters these tasks using gradient-based affinity and can be used on top of any base model.

-We validate AutoBRANE on a broad suite of graph-algorithmic and text-based reasoning benchmarks.
-We show that gradient features estimate true task performance within {5\%} error across four GNNs and four LLMs (up to 34B parameters).
-On the CLRS benchmark, it outperforms the strongest single multitask GNN by {3.7}\% and the best baseline by {1.2}\%, while reducing runtime by {48}\% and memory usage by {26}\%.
-The learned branching structures reveal an intuitively reasonable hierarchical clustering of related algorithms.
-On three text-based graph reasoning benchmarks, AutoBRANE improves over the best non-branching multitask baseline by {3.2}\%.
-Finally, on a large graph dataset with 21M edges and 500 tasks, AutoBRANE achieves a {28}\% accuracy gain over existing multitask and branching architectures, along with a {4.5$\times$} reduction in runtime.
+We validate our approach on algorithmic reasoning benchmarks and their extensions with text descriptions.
+We show that gradient-based affinity scores help estimate true performance with less than {5\%} error, measured across eight different architectures with up to 34 billion parameters.
+On the CLRS benchmark, our approach outperforms existing graph neural networks by {3.7}\% and baselines by {1.2}\%, while reducing runtime by {48}\% and memory usage by {26}\%.
+The learned branching structure shows a hierarchical clustering of related algorithms.
+On three text-based graph reasoning benchmarks, our approach improves over baseline methods by {3.2}\%.
+Finally, on a graph dataset with 21 million edges and 500 community labelings, we show a {28}\% accuracy gain over existing multitask and branching architectures, along with a {4.5$\times$} reduction in runtime.